camptocamp/puppet-networkmanager/README.md

 ###Class: networkmanager

 ####`enable`
 Should the service be enabled during boot time ?
-Defaults to `true`.
+Default to `true`.

 ####`openconnect_connections`
 A hash of OpenConnect connections to declare.